UPPMAX/R-matlab-julia-HPC/docs/julia/load_run.md

 !!! example "Challenge 1c.
 Which method to trust?"

-   .. solution:: Solution
-      :class: dropdown
+    Shall one trust the documentation or the commandline on the cluster more?

+    ??? note "Solution"

         Looking for modules in a session on the cluster is closer to the truth

 !!! example "Challenge 2.
 Try to start julia without having loaded julia module"

     - If you have a ``julia`` module loaded already, you may unload it with the ``unload`` command.

     - **Tip:** Type: ``unload julia`` and press ``<tab>`` until the full module name is shown, then press ``<enter>``.
 (If the Julia module starts with an uppercase, use that instead!)

-   .. solution:: Solution
-      :class: dropdown
+    ??? note "Solution"

       .. code-block:: console

          $ julia

-!!! example "Challenge 5.
-Write a batch script."
-3. Load and start ``julia`` from the command line
+!!! example "Challenge 3.
+Load and start ``julia`` the right way from the command line"

-   .. solution:: Solution
-      :class: dropdown
+    ??? note "Solution"

       .. tabs::